surniaulula/wpsso/readme.txt

 	* None
 * *Improvements*
 	* Added support for hidden input values in sortable columns for Quick Edit form options.
+	* Minor updates for some help and notification text, along with their French translations.
 * *Bugfixes*
 	* None
 * *Developer Notes*